New Hampshire Felony Lawyers

 - Theft of property over $500

-A Class B felony can result in a prison sentence of three and a half to seven years, up to five years of probation, and a fine of up to $4,000.
-For a Class A felony, a prison sentence can range from seven and a half to fifteen years, with up to five years of probation and a fine of up to $4,000 (and potentially much more for a repeat drug offense).
-Conviction of a special felony can result in a sentence of up to life in prison.
+A Class B felony carries a potential prison sentence of three and a half to seven years, up to five years of probation, and a fine of up to $4,000.
+Class A felonies carry prison terms of seven and a half to fifteen years, with similar periods of probation and fines (higher fines may apply in drug cases).
+A conviction for a special felony can result in a sentence of up to life in prison.

 Trustworthy Advocates for Life’s Toughest Moments